ibm-cloud-docs/assistant/actions.md

 #### Configuring the search for an answer
 {: #actions-what-next-search}

-To configure the search that is performed in {{site.data.keyword.discoveryshort}, complete the following steps:
+To configure the search that is performed in {{site.data.keyword.discoveryshort}}, complete the following steps:

 1. Click **Edit settings**.